criyle/go-judge/README.md

 Brokers and interfaces:

 + client: receive pushed judge tasks from website (web-socket / socket.io / RabbitMQ)
++ data: interface to download, cache and access test files from website
-+ run_queue: send and receive run task to a queue (GO channel / RabbitMQ)
++ taskqueue: send to and receive from a queue to run task (GO channel / RabbitMQ)
-+ test_data: download, cache and access files from website
-+ exec_files: upload / download executable files from compile task (local / Redis)
++ file: general file interface including upload / download executable files from compile task (local / Redis)
++ language: language configuration for runner

 Workers: